 Mild-to-moderate exercise during the day could help you sleep better at night.
-Talk to your doctor about activities you could engage in, and find a way to get at least 30 minutes of exercise into your daily schedule.
+Talk to your doctor about activities you could engage in.
+If your doctor agrees, find a way to get at least 30 minutes of exercise into your daily schedule.
 In our Fitness exercise section, you can find different routines to help you get started and get moving.
 Besides feeling better overall, you'll likely get a good night’s rest.

 According to an American Psychological Association survey, 43% of adults say stress has caused them to lie awake at night in the past month.
 Stress may limit your sleep, so it's important to find ways to reduce stress during the day.
 If you're stressed at your job, you may try finding a quiet place to gather your thoughts.
 Certain techniques could help you feel less stressed.

 Sleep is important to your overall health, whether you have MS or not.
 Although this is not a complete list, these tips may help you get a full night of sleep—without having to rely on all those sheep!